YingZhou001/Immuannot/README.md

 The output annotation is in gzip-compressed [gtf](https://useast.ensembl.org/info/website/upload/gff.html) format.

-In the attribute column, new allele would have a 'new' tag at the rightest field of the 'consensus' call, it is usually accompanied with one or more similar 'alleles' calls.
+In the attribute column, new allele would have a 'new' tag at the rightest field of the 'consensus' call, it is usually accompanied with one or more most similar 'alleles' calls.
 CDS sequence is also examined during the template search, typically, 'template\_warning' would give warnings as "no-start\_codon", "no-stop\_codon",